wilzwert/BobApp/README.md

 Full report of the quality analysis for the main branch frontend is available [here](https://sonarcloud.io/summary/overall?id=wilzwert_BobApp_frontend&branch=main).

-A quality gate has been set up with these requirements :
+A quality gate has been set up with these requirements on new code :

 | Metric                     | Operator | Value |
 |----------------------------|----------|--------|